Ha Bik Chuen

-Ha Bik Chuen, also known as Xia Biquan (1925 – 18 October 2009) was a Hong Kong painter, sculptor, photographer and craftsman.
+Ha Bik Chuen (1925 – 18 October 2009), also known as Xia Biquan, was a Hong Kong painter, sculptor, photographer and craftsman.
 Born in Xinhui, Guangdong Province of China, he moved to Hong Kong in 1957, and began to study sculpture.
 He joined the Chinese Contemporary Artists' Guild in 1960.
 He is also a member of Hong Kong Visual Arts Society, Hong Kong Graphic Society and Hong Kong Sculptors Association.

 Specialized in woodblock print, paper relief and sculpture, his versatility marked his unique characteristics.
 He liked to use harmonious colors and simple compositions to reveal everyday objects in natural environments, such as autumn foliage, wilting leaves and discarded ropes with special attention to tonal balance and textural treatment.

 Primarily known as a sculptor and printmaker, Ha Bik Chuen had parallel practices of photographing exhibitions he attended, and collecting materials including illustrated magazines and artist portraits which he also used in the construction of book collages.
 Ha's entire collection has been stored in his Hong Kong studio in To Kwa Wan since his passing in 2009 until its relocation to Fo Tan in 2016.
 Among the collection are over 100,000 photographs, 3,500 contact sheets, exhibition ephemera, periodicals collected by Ha from 1960s onward, which are important resources for the construction of Hong Kong art history.